Search by category using the dropdown menu, or by name using the search bar.

 Visit our website for the latest updates as we emerge from the pandemic.

 Captain Davis is an independent marine surveyor, consultant and appraiser specializing in classic wooden yachts, steel yachts and commercial vessels.
 Condition & Valuation surveys for insurance and financing.
 Appraisals for donations to non-profits.
-He has managed new construction, repairs and restorations since 1971.
+He has managed new construction, repairs, and restorations for over 50 years.

 Licensed Master 1600 ton commercial power or sail and 500 ton pure sail for oceans; Unlimited International Panama Master License, any ocean, any tonnage, power or sail.
 References available.